dmustafinnn/FileFerry/README.md

     | Backend | fileferry-server | 5000 |
     | Database | fileferry-db | 27017 |

+## Usage
+Once you have the project set up and running, you can access the FileFerry application by navigating to `http://localhost:3000` in your web browser.
+From there, you can use the platform to upload, download, and share files with others.

 ## Milestones
 You can view the latest milestones and their progress here: [FileFerry-Milestones](https://docs.google.com/spreadsheets/d/e/2PACX-1vR92wZZyTgUng5knBInbccaXzKSGQ3wc3oqaCNuSMUT2Qdu1iKcwMNZL-YHT5jovbqIwdHiElc-_sPf/pubhtml?gid=0&single=true)
 - Login page UI and APIs